intLyc/MTO-Platform/README.md

 ## Copyright

 > Copyright (c) Yanchi Li.
 You are free to use the MToP for research purposes.
-All publications which use this platform should acknowledge the use of MToP and cite as "Y. Li, W. Gong, T. Zhang, F. Ming, S. Li, Q. Gu, and Y.-S. Ong, MToP: A MATLAB Benchmarking Platform for Evolutionary Multitasking, 2023, arXiv:2312.08134"
+All publications which use this platform should acknowledge the use of MToP and cite as "Y. Li, W. Gong, T. Zhang, F. Ming, S. Li, Q. Gu, and Y.-S. Ong, MToP: A MATLAB Benchmarking Platform for Evolutionary Multitasking, ACM Trans.
+Evol.
+Learn.
+Optim., 2026"

 ```
 @Article{Li2023MToP,
   title   = {{MToP}: A {MATLAB} Benchmarking Platform for Evolutionary Multitasking},
-  author  = {Yanchi Li and Wenyin Gong and Tingyu Zhang and Fei Ming and Shuijia Li and Qiong Gu and Yew-Soon Ong},
+  author  = {Li, Yanchi and Gong, Wenyin and Zhang, Tingyu and Ming, Fei and Li, Shuijia and Gu, Qiong and Ong, Yew-Soon},
-  journal = {arXiv preprint arXiv:2312.08134},
+  journal = {ACM Transactions on Evolutionary Learning and Optimization},
-  year    = {2023},
+  year    = {2026},
+  publisher = {Association for Computing Machinery},
+  address = {New York, NY, USA},
+  issn = {2688-299X},
-  eprint  = {2312.08134},
+  doi = {10.1145/3812535},
 }
 ```